bcit-ci/CodeIgniter/user_guide_src/source/libraries/caching.rst

 =============

 Redis is an in-memory key-value store which can operate in LRU cache mode.
-To use it, you need Redis server and any Redis PHP extension, e.g. this one `https://github.com/nicolasff/phpredis <https://github.com/nicolasff/phpredis>`_.
+To use it, you need Redis server and phpredis PHP extension `https://github.com/nicolasff/phpredis <https://github.com/nicolasff/phpredis>`_.

 Config options to connect to redis server must be stored in the application/config/redis.php file.